 The project is consistent with the AW (Agricultural Watershed) zoning district regulations.
-A winery (as defined in the Napa County Code Section 18.08.640) and uses in connection with a winery (refer to Napa County Code Section 18.16.030) are permitted in the AW District subject to an approved use permit.
-The proposed site improvements will comply with the development regulation of the AW District, including the minimum 300-foot road setback for winery buildings and 35-foot maximum building height as prescribed in County Code Sections 18.104.010, 18.104.220 and 18.104.230.
-While the proposed new hospitality building will comply with the minimum 300-foot for winery buildings identified above, a variance is requested from this setback for the enclosing of an existing dry storage area within an existing building constructed in the 1920's.The project, as conditioned, complies with the Napa County Winery Definition Ordinance (WDO) and all other requirements of the Zoning Code as applicable.
+A winery (as defined in the Napa County Code Section 18.08.640) and uses in connection with a winery (refer to Napa County Code Section 18.20.030) are permitted in the AW District subject to an approved use permit.
+The proposed site improvements will comply with the development regulations of the AW District, including the minimum 300-foot road setback for winery buildings and 35-foot maximum building height as prescribed in County Code Sections 18.104.010, 18.104.220 and 18.104.230.
+The project, as conditioned, complies with the Napa County Winery Definition Ordinance (WDO) and all other requirements of the Zoning Code as applicable.